yiyiwang59/mochiflashcards/docs/setup_guide.md

-# Setup Guide for Airtable-Mochi Sync
+# Setup Guide for Mochiflashcards

 ## Prerequisites